open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takehome-device-setup.md

 * __Connect your device to the computer running Android Studio with USB to microUSB/Type C cable.__

-You would see a 'USB debugging connected' notification drop drag down menu.
+You would see a 'USB debugging connected' notification from the drag down menu.

 ## Step 2: Install and Run Take Home on Your Device